-Returning key systems to working order is amongst any disaster recovery strategy’s most important goals.
+Returning key systems to working order is among any disaster recovery strategy’s most important goals.
 This part of the strategy should be closely aligned to a business continuity plan, particularly any tech-centric change that was deemed necessary at that stage.
-In particular, documents outlining what technology will enable the recoveries of systems and data, and the relevant processes should be developed for continuity.
+In particular, documents outlining what technology will enable the recovery of systems and data, and the relevant processes should be developed for continuity.

 Identify which stakeholders will be required to undertake key responsibilities and brief them accordingly.
 Vitally, it is essential that the responsibilities of third parties such as vendors and suppliers are determined, also.
 Again, all of this should be documented.